 Presented in the context of the current exhibition Life above Everything: Lucian Freud and Jack B. Yeats.

-Moderated by Christina Kennedy, Head of Collections, IMMA, this event combines a discussion and selected poetry readings in the gallery surroundings of the Freud Centre with additional contributions by Dublin-based poet / artist, Mark Granier.
+Moderated by Christina Kennedy, Head of Collections, IMMA, this event combines a discussion and selected poetry readings with additional contributions by Dublin-based poet / artist, Mark Granier.

 Annie Freud is a poet, artist, editor and teacher.
 Annie Freud was born in London in 1948.
 She is the daughter of painter Lucian Freud, maternal grand-daughter of sculptor Sir Jacob Epstein, and the great granddaughter of Sigmund Freud.
 She studied English and European Literature at the University of Warwick.
 A pamphlet, A Voids Officer Achieves the Tree Pose (Donut Press, 2006), was followed by her first full collection from Picador, The Best Man That Ever Was (2007), which was a Poetry Book Society Recommendation and received the Glen Dimplex New Writers’ Award for Poetry.
 Her second collection, The Mirabelles (Picador 2010), was a Poetry Book Society Choice and was shortlisted for the TS Eliot Prize.